-Assignments in the capstone course (PUAD 610), including a major management analysis paper and a reflective essay, fulfill the university requirement for a capstone experience.
+Assignments in the capstone course (PUAD 610), including a major management analysis paper, fulfill the university requirement for a capstone experience.
 The capstone course should be taken in the final semester of study, and is offered in fall and spring semesters only.